CyberZod/agency-swarm-lab/WebsiteQA/README.md

 pip install -r requirements.txt
 ```

 Ensure you have `agency_swarm` installed.
-You also need to set up the following environment variables, as defined in `.env.exmaple` after renaming it to '.env':
+You also need to set up the following environment variables, as defined in `.env.exmaple` after renaming it to `.env`:

 - `OPENAI_API_KEY`: Your OpenAI API key for accessing OpenAI services.

-Refer to the `.env.example` file in the main project directory for an example of how to set up these environment variables.

 ## Agents